Sparse learned kernels for interpretable and efficient medical time series processing: Methods

 where \(A\) and \(B\) are the binary segmentation maps of the predicted and ground truth, respectively, and \(|\cdot|\) denotes the cardinality of a set.
 We employed this score on a test set of PPG signals, with each 30-second chunk of PPG signal normalized via the method described earlier.
 We conducted 10-fold cross-validation using 10 different models trained from different starting seeds.

-\subsection{Baselines}
+\subsubsection{Baselines}

 We compare to the same baselines tested in Guo et al. \cite{sota}.
 Namely, a convolutional neural network sliding window approach, a template-matching approach, and a ResNet-34-based classifier with segmentation performed via GradCAM \cite{gradcam} or SHAP \cite{shap}.
-The baselines are discussed in more detail in Appendix \ref{sec:appdx_baselines}.
+Further details are given in the Baseline Methods section.